-Today many researchers believe that the disc is one of the most common sources for lower back pain.
+Today many researchers believe that the disc is one of the most common sources of lower back pain.
 The fiber of the disc is damaged and the jelly part of the disc will pop out and herniate and puts pressure on a nerve.

 Disc Protrusion & Prolapse

 Surprisingly, the disc may start showing signs of wear and tear as early as age 15.
-As you age, the disc may lose fluid and small cracks (lesions) from in the outer walls.
+As you age, the disc may lose fluid and small cracks (lesions) from within the outer walls.
 This aging may be accelerated by the vertebral subluxation complex, a spinal distortion chiropractors correct.
 If the nucleus pulposus begins to push the annular fibrosis a little out of shape, it’s called a protrusion.
 If the disc bulge goes into the spinal cord or puts extreme pressure on the lumbar nerves, it is a disc prolapse.
 A prolapse may cause such severe pain that sitting, standing, walking or lifting could be impossible.
 Other symptoms can include pain when urinating, defecating, sneezing and coughing; numbness of the leg or foot or a loss of muscular control may also occur.

 “Slipped disc” is a misnomer—the disc cannot slip since it is knitted into the vertebrae from both above and below.
 What sometimes slip are the vertebrae, which may put pressure on the disc and contribute to its damage.
 Many “slipped discs” would be more accurately called slipped vertebrae.

 Disc degeneration may damage spinal nerves and contribute to conditions in the pelvic area.
-Among these are endometriosis, infections (bladder, vaginal, kidney), urinary retention, prostate problems, miscarriage, sterility, sexual impotence, cystitis, menstrual cramps and constipation.
+Among these are endometriosis, infections (bladder, vaginal, kidney), urinary retention, prostate problems, miscarriage, sterility, sexual impotence, cystitis, menstrual cramps, and constipation.
 It is not uncommon for an individual who has a chronic back problem to suffer from one or more of the above problems as well.

 The Medical Approach

-The medical approach to disc problems is often a combination of painkillers, muscle relaxers and physical therapy, which may involve hot or cold packs, baths, traction, electrical stimulation and surgery.
+The medical approach to disc problems is often a combination of painkillers, muscle relaxers and physical therapy, which may involve hot or cold packs, baths, traction, electrical stimulation, and surgery.